 Severe wound infections with signs of septicemia may force introduction into the healthcare system

 Traffickers seek out the quickest means of care, and lengthy emergency department waits may lead to their decision to leave with the victim before receiving medical treatment.
 They may also "hospital shop" for quicker wait times from door to the provider.
-An accompanying "family member" that is impatient, "in your face," and upset over lengthy delays in overcrowded emergency rooms or clinics may, in fact, be a trafficker.
-Another indicator is the "spouse" or "boyfriend" that insists on a high-risk patient, such as one with a possible ectopic pregnancy or appendicitis, leaving without being seen, against medical advice, or eloping before care is completed.
+An accompanying "family member" that is impatient, "in your face," or upset over lengthy delays in overcrowded emergency rooms or clinics may, in fact, be a trafficker.
+Another indicator is the "spouse" or "boyfriend" that insists that a high-risk patient, such as one with a possible ectopic pregnancy or appendicitis, leave without being seen, against medical advice, or before care is completed.

 Remember, a victim comes from all walks of life and may be perceived as having a stable home in a suburban community.
-No victim will look the same or act the same; their individual, unique responses to their traumatic event will follow no specific protocol.
-As healthcare providers, we must be diligent in our efforts to identify these silent victims, forced into a situation of no fault of their own, made to carry out acts that reap emotional and social ramifications for years to come.
+Victims will never look or act the same; their individual responses to their traumatic event will follow no specific protocol.
+Healthcare providers must be diligent in identifying these silent victims, forced into a situation of no fault of their own, and made to carry out acts that reap emotional and social ramifications for years to come.

 History and Physical

 Victims of labor trafficking tend to be near farms, fisheries, factories, or businesses such as nail salons, massage parlors, restaurants, and areas with high immigrant populations.
-Traveling sales crews, begging rings, landscapers, construction workers, domestic workers, nannies, elder adult caregivers, and those in retail have a heightened risk of being labor trafficked.
-Immigrants may lack the power of communication due to language barriers which enable handlers from a similar background to approach them.
+Labor trafficking victims are in traveling sales crews, in peddling or begging rings, landscapers, construction workers, domestic workers, nannies, elder adult caregivers, and agriculture work.
+Victims who travel selling, peddling, or begging are vulnerable due to homelessness and working in unfamiliar settings.
+If left behind in an unknown city, they may resort to "survival sex."
+Immigrants may lack the power to communicate their situation due to language barriers; this enables handlers from similar backgrounds to approach them and speak for them.

-Sex trafficking can be hotel or motel based, street-based, or in residences functioning as brothels.
-Commercial-front brothels, escort services, truck stops, bars, and strip clubs can be places where sex trafficking occurs.
-Sex trafficking can happen at home with parents, intimate partners, or other family members as the perpetrators.
-Victims may not see themselves as victims, and may refer to the trafficker as their “daddy” or "boyfriend."
+Some common sex trafficking sites are hotels or motels, street-based locations, residences functioning as brothels, commercial-front brothels, escort-service companies, truck stops, bars, and strip clubs.
+Sex trafficking can happen at home with parents, intimate partners, or other family members being the perpetrators.
+Victims ay not see themselves as victims, and may refer to the trafficker as their “daddy” or "boyfriend."

 Labor Trafficking Considerations

-Common presenting complaints of victims of human trafficking are much like those of intimate partner violence but may vary depending on if a victim of labor versus sex trafficking.
+Common presenting complaints of victims of human trafficking are much like those of intimate partner violence but may vary depending if the patient is a victim of labor or sex trafficking.
 Labor traffickers prey on specific vulnerabilities to entice individuals to accept substandard working conditions.
-Workers in the agriculture industry, factories, and domestic servitude sectors are vulnerable to human trafficking due to their work visa and immigration status being controlled by one employer.
+Workers in the agriculture industry, factories, and domestic servitude sectors are vulnerable to human trafficking due to their work visas and immigration status being controlled by one employer.
 This power over the individual and fear of deportation allows the trafficker to manipulate the worker, leading to victimization.

-Agricultural and industrial workers who are forced to work long hours with substandard wages may be isolated, confined by the use of dogs, armed guards, barbed wire or other fences, and locks.
+Agricultural and industrial workers who are forced to work long hours with substandard wages may be isolated and confined by using dogs, armed guards, barbed wire or other fences, or locks.
 The seasonal nature of their work and movement from place to place heightens their vulnerability due to regularly being subjected to unfamiliar surroundings.